You'll find affiliate links in the blog and you can read the Affiliate Disclosure here

 Now I host my websites on SiteGround because they provide fast, secure hosting at affordable prices

-While there are a number of WordPress security guides out there most of them, including WordPress’s own hardening guide, can be confusing so I’ve created this Beginners Guide to WordPress Security – Everything you need to know to easily secure your WordPress Website.
+While there are a number of WordPress security guides out there most of them, including WordPress’s own hardening guide, can be confusing so I’ve created this Beginner's Guide to WordPress Security - everything you need to know to secure your WordPress website.

 It’s important to know why most WordPress hacks take place, to understand what you can do to prevent the most common attacks.